aarthipriya2021/programming-overview-interview-questions-answers/html_overview.md

 <details>
 <summary>:bulb:</summary>
 1.inline: Displays an element as an inline element (like <span>).
 Any height and width properties will have no effect <br>
-2.block: Displays an element as a block element (like <p>).
+2.block: Displays an element as a block element (like p tag).
 It starts on a new line, and takes up the whole width	.<br>
 3.inline-block: This property is similar to inline, except by using the display as inline-block, we can actually format the element using height and width values. <br>
 4.flex:  It displays the container and element as a flexible structure.
 It follows flexbox property.<br>
 5.inline-flex: It displays the flex container as an inline element while its content follows the flexbox properties.<br>